-Check the magnetic drain plug (e) for signs of metal filings; if this is excessive, consult your Shelbourne dealer.
+Check the magnetic drain plug (e) for signs of metal filings; if excessive filings are found consult your Shelbourne dealer.

 Refit and tighten the drain plug (e), then add the specified amount of the recommended oil.
 Refit the breather filler cap (d).